 And so far it’s been earning… wait for it… ZERO 😀

 Seriously, while researching for my last post (Interactive Brokers 101) I discovered that IB offers referral bonuses.
 I’m experimenting with it 🙂 I expect zero, it’s not hard to meet my expectations!

-I’m not here to make money with my blog, but given that readership is growing steadily since July 2017 (more than doubled in last 3 months), and people started giving me positive feedback on a daily base I told myself “why not”?
+I’m not here to make money with my blog, but given that readership is growing steadily since July 2017 (more than doubled in last 3 months), and people started giving me positive feedback on a daily basis I told myself “why not”?